-The Early Childhood Dental Network (ECDN) is a nine-county, multi-disciplinary collaborative project, and an outgrowth of the Early Childhood Initiative communities in west central Minnesota.
-It is designed to increase awareness and education to all children and their caregivers about the importance of oral health, and to increase access to dental care, specifically to the ages 0-5 population on Minnesota Health Care Programs or the uninsured.
+The Early Childhood Dental Network (ECDN) is a collaboration to educate children and their caregivers about the importance of oral health and to increase access to dental care for children ages 0-5 on Minnesota Health Care Programs or uninsured.

 What’s the issue?